 All but the base models get a digital instrument cluster too, which – like in many VW Group cars – is fully customisable and offers crisp graphics.

 The engine line-up includes a 110PS three-cylinder petrol, 115PS 2.0-litre diesel and three 1.5-litre petrols that are expected to make up the bulk of sales.
-A plug-in hybrid will be also join the range later this year.

 The 1.5 petrol is available with 130PS or 150PS, both with a manual transmission.
 There’s also a 48v mild-hybrid with 150PS that comes with a direct-shift gearbox.